Datacom Group: 2010s

 The company also produced the (then) world's largest SAP migration to the Microsoft Azure cloud platform, with the world's largest kiwifruit exporter, Zespri.
 For its work, Datacom was awarded Microsoft's Cloud Enterprise Award at the 2013 Microsoft NZ Partner Awards.

 In March 2015, Datacom won the Australian Federal Department of Health support services contract after a competitive tender process.
 The $242 million, five-year deal will see Datacom providing technology infrastructure and support services under a fully managed, consumption-based model.
 This joined its other Australian long term government contracts, such as Australian Customs, Australian Border Force and CrimTrac, the Department of the Environment, the Australian Taxation Office, and Airservices Australia.

 In July 2015, Datacom was announced as Australia's first company to join Amazon Web Services Managed Service Program, one of only 20 worldwide.

 In November 2015, Microsoft Australia announced Datacom as one of the latest partners to join its one-tier Cloud Solution Provider (CSP) program, which allows them to own the billing for products such as Office 365.

 Datacom opened its third office in Melbourne in April 2016, bring 100 new jobs to the region.

 In August 2016, Datacom launched its Augmented Reality practice, the ANZ region's first, focused around Microsoft's Hololens.

 In September 2016, Datacom was selected to deliver the Western Australian State Government's $1bn GovNext-ICT programme.
 This will encapsulate a blend of data centre, server, cloud services, storage and telephone services across all state government departments.

 In December 2016, Datacom won a contract to supply IT infrastructure and support services to Toyota Australia, delivering end-to-end services following a competitive tender process.

 In March 2017, Datacom New Zealand consolidated its five existing Auckland offices into a single location in Auckland's Wynyard Innovation Quarter.

 Datacom completed Australia's first migration of SAP HANA into AWS, by taking $800 million-turnover resources company Oz Minerals into the cloud in early 2017.

-Datacom Chairman, Craig Boyce, announced in November 2017, that Greg Davidson, Datacom Systems ANZ CEO, would succeed Jonathan Ladd, as Group CEO.
-Ladd became the Chairman of the International Business, and Greg Davidson formally took over the Group CEO role on March 31, 2018, alongside a new leadership team and organisational structure.
+Datacom Chairman, Craig Boyce, announced in November 2017, that Greg Davidson, then Datacom Systems ANZ CEO, would succeed Jonathan Ladd, as Group CEO.
+Ladd became the Chairman of the International Business, and Greg Davidson formally took over the Group CEO role on 31 March 2018, alongside a new leadership team and organisational structure.

+The Datacom Foundation was established in 2019 to provide long-term support for the children of families affected by the Christchurch Mosque Shootings and help them build a brighter future through education.

+2020s

+In July 2022, Datacom secured a four-year contract with Transport for NSW to provide network operations and a high-speed digital ecosystem to support customer service.

+In 2023, Datacom moved it corporate headquarters from the building formerly known as Datacom House on Jervois Quay in Wellington to the Asteron Life Building at 55 Featherston St in Wellington.